Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

-The main general model for which we prove indistinguishability is \defstyle{Coalescing Markov Trajectories (CMT)} on a unimodular random graph or discrete space.
-Roughly speaking, this means choosing the out-going edges of the vertices randomly and independently, under some conditions that will be specified in \Cref{model1,model2} in \Cref{subsec:cmt}.
-This unifies various specific models defined in the literature, e.g., river models, renewal forests defined on $\mathbb Z$, coalescing random walks, and coalescing Markov chains (see \Cref{subsec:examples}).
+The general approach is introduced in \Cref{main:method,intro:method} below.
+While the approach is intended for arbitrary oriented forest models, some of its steps are model-dependent.
+The main framework for which we establish indistinguishability is \defstyle{Coalescing Markov Trajectories (CMT)} on a unimodular random graph or discrete space.
+Such models are defined by, roughly speaking, choosing the out-going edges of the vertices randomly and independently, under some conditions that will be specified in \Cref{model1,model2} in \Cref{subsec:cmt}.
+This unifies various models defined in the literature, e.g., river models, renewal forests defined on $\mathbb Z$, coalescing random walks, and coalescing Markov chains (see \Cref{subsec:examples}).
 This also implies that the clusters of the stationary voter model on unimodular graphs are indistinguishable (see \Cref{subsec:voter}).
-These models are also extended in \Cref{model3,model4,model5,model6} to prove the indistinguishability in some models defined on the support of Bernoulli or Poisson point processes, including Howard's model, the strip point-map and some variations (see \Cref{sec:BernoulliPoisson}).
-We will also provide general results regarding connectedness and one-endedness of these models, which will be introduced in \Cref{main:qualitative}.
-Additionally, we use this approach to provide an alternative and simpler proof of the indistinguishability of connected components of $\wusf$.
+Beyond indistinguishability, we will also provide general criteria for connectedness and one-endedness of CMTs, which will be introduced in \Cref{main:qualitative}.
+To show the flexibility of the approach, we extend \Cref{model1,model2} and prove the indistinguishability in some models defined on the support of Bernoulli or Poisson point processes, including Howard's model, the strip point-map and some variations (see \Cref{model3,model4,model5,model6} in \Cref{sec:BernoulliPoisson}).
+As another application, we provide an alternative and simpler proof of the indistinguishability of connected components of $\wusf$.

-It should be noted that the indistinguishability of connected components of CMTs can be proved with the same method as~\cite{HuNa17indistinguishability} (although the proof is long), but that of level-sets is much more difficult and the previously available methods do not seem to work for it.
+The general approach is also used to prove the indistinguishability of \defstyle{level-sets}, where the latter correspond to generations if one regards each connected component of $\bs F$ as a family tree, where $\bs F(x)$ is considered as the parent of $x$ (see Figure~\ref{fig:strip} and also \Cref{subsec:classification} for the formal definition).
+This problem is novel and is beyond the scope of the previous techniques.
+The reason is that pivotal updates do not exist for tail component-properties (since a finite modification cannot merge two level-sets), and also the specific method of~\cite{HuNa17indistinguishability} cannot be applied to level-sets.
+We should note that the method of~\cite{HuNa17indistinguishability} can be used to prove the indistinguishability of the connected components of CMTs (although the proof is long), but not that of the level-sets.
+However, the reduction to the ancestral chain is new even for the indistinguishability of connected components, which might be useful for other models in the future.